How could I resist sharing these fab recipes I learned earlier in the week from Stonyfield Yogurt? They look as good as they taste!

 Makes: 12 servings

 Preheat oven to 350°F. Lightly grease a 12-muffin tin.
 Sift together the flour, baking powder and salt.
-In a seperate bowl, combine the yogurt with soda; set the mixture aside.
+In a separate bowl, combine the yogurt with soda; set the mixture aside.